Call4Cloud | MMP-C | Autopilot | Device Preparation

 4. The Update Health Tools

-Now we are pretty sure these are missing, we need to know what they are.
-The Update health tools (Expedite client ) are necessary and are of course a prerequisite when you want to start deploying the Quality Updates in Intune.
-So we need to make sure this update is already installed before the expedited updates could work.
+Now that we are pretty sure these are missing, we need to know what they are.
+The Update health tools (Expedite client ) are necessary and, of course, a prerequisite when you want to start deploying the Quality Updates in Intune.
+So we need to make sure this update is already installed before the expedited updates can work.

-This update includes files and resources that address issues that affect the update processes in Windows that may prevent important Windows updates from being installed.
+This update includes files and resources that address issues affecting Windows update processes that may prevent important Windows updates from being installed.

-These improvements help make sure that updates are installed seamlessly on your device, and they help improve the reliability and security of devices that are running Windows 10.
+These improvements help ensure that updates are installed seamlessly on your device and improve the reliability and security of devices running Windows 10.

-If you want to read some more about the Update Health Tools, you could visit this Microsoft website.
+If you want to read more about the Update Health Tools, you can visit this Microsoft website.
 It has information about the KB4023057 update

 KB4023057: Update for Windows 10 Update Service components (microsoft.com)

-There are many different methods to determine if the health tools (Expedite client) missing are installed, I am going to mention a few of them
+There are many different methods to determine if the health update tools (Expedite client) are installed; I am going to mention a few of them

 1. Update Health Tools Folder

-When the Microsoft Update health tools (Expedite Client) are correctly installed there must be a folder inside the program files folder as shown below.
+When the Microsoft Update health tools (Expedite Client) are correctly installed, a folder (Microsoft Update Health Tools) must be inside the program files folder, as shown below.

 2. Apps and Features